n9lvc5/MMDVM_DUAL_HT_MOD/README.md

     POCSAGTXLevel: POCSAG deviation setting (recommended value: 50)

     Disclaimer: This , like many other codes on Github, do not come with any warranty or guaentee, or the corrected spelling.
 Enter at your own risk

+    # Goals for this project:

+BS = Base Station DMR Repeater
+MS = Mobile Station Handi talkie
+HS = Hotspot MMDVM

+•	HS shall act as an MS to be a bridge for internet access to Brandmeister  and the like.
+•	When BS is transmitting, HS shall not retransmit the audio data.
+•	When HS is transmitting audio data from internet, it shall handshake with BS like a MS for the BS to retransmit the audio data.
+•	For a Digital Mobile Radio (DMR) call to be established, a mobile station (MS) and base station (BS), or repeater, engage in a precise signaling sequence as defined by the ETSI TS 102 361 air interface protocol.